 After years of living in more developed cities, I wondered how I’d fare against the infamous Saigon traffic.
 I admit to being intimidated by the thought of crossing major streets with the cars and motorbikes swerving past me.
 This was not a part of the journey I looked forward to experiencing again.

 Fortunately, I only planned one full day and two half days on this journey, so I figured I could suffer through the negatives before heading to quieter locations in Vietnam.

 Arrival in Saigon

 Upon arrival I didn’t recall much of anything of Ho Chi Minh City’s Tan Son Nhat International Airport, but I considered that I only ever flew out of the international terminal.
-It was fairly efficient, albeit crowded when I approached the visa on arrival counter — there many more people than I saw in Hanoi almost four years before.
+It was fairly efficient, albeit crowded when I approached the visa on arrival counter — there were many more people than I saw in Hanoi almost four years before.
 The whole process took about 20 minutes and by the time I had my visa, the lines for immigration were gone, so it all worked out.

 While checking for transportation into the city, I noticed the airport bus and checked the route.
 Unfortunately, no one was near the map to help me confirm whether any stops were near my hotel.
 At a significant price difference to taking a taxi, which still would’ve only been less than $10, I decided to take my chances with the bus.
 The worst-case scenario would be that I would take a shorter taxi ride after getting off the bus.

 Score!
 The bus stopped a short walk from my hotel, though I made the walk a little longer because I took a wrong turn after someone offered to help me with directions.
 It was a friendly start to the journey even if it wasn’t the best help.